AIM CHINA – Advanced Imaging Mentorship

 exchanging excellence

 ESOR’s Advanced Imaging Mentorship (AIM) China is a new training programme that fosters the exchange between European and Chinese radiological training centres, with a strong focus on research.
-This programme, supported by both Bracco and Siemens, is designed in collaboration between the European Society of Radiology (ESR) and the Chinese Society of Radiology (CSR), and coordinated by the European School of Radiology (ESOR).
+This programme, supported by both Bracco Imaging and Siemens Healthineers, is designed in collaboration with the European Society of Radiology (ESR) and coordinated by the European School of Radiology (ESOR).

 1. These fellowships are aimed at trained radiologists.